Code-Institute-Submissions/samc85-Milestone2-project/README.md

 ## API's

 If a person wishes to alter a copied or clone version of the repository, new API keys may be required.
 The following details how to retrieve an API key from Google Maps, EmailJS and OpenWeatherMap API's, all of which are present throughout the project.
+Links to API websites are added as they include comprehensive documentation in how to get started.

 ### Google Map API